bitfoundation/bitplatform/docs/bit-server-side/data-access.md

 }
 ```

 LoadReference is similar to LoadCollection, but you call it when you intend to load reference properties, for example, City of Customer.
-(Each customer has a City property called BirthLocationCity, so you can write CustomersRepository.LoadReferenceAsync(customer, c => c.BirthLocationCity, cancellationToken), and then you can access customer.BirthLocationCity property.
+(Each customer has a City property called BirthLocationCity, so you can write await CustomersRepository.LoadReferenceAsync(customer, c => c.BirthLocationCity, cancellationToken), and then you can access customer.BirthLocationCity property.

 GetCollectionQuery returns IQueryable, for example, IQueryable of orders of that customer.